 I created the following reading for advanced rhetoric classes.
-It addresses many dimensions of small, seemingly insignificant words like pronouns, including the ways these terms embody ethos, agency, power, and gender identity.
+It addresses several dimensions of small, seemingly insignificant words like pronouns, including the ways these terms embody ethos, agency, power, and gender identity.

-At the end, it also examines the conventions of using pronouns, particularly "I," in several disciplines.
+At the end, it also examines the conventions of using pronouns, particularly "I," in academic writing.

 Pronouns DefinedSimple Definition: A word that stands in place of a noun

 Oxford English Dictionary: a word that can function by itself as a noun phrase and that refers either to the participants in the discourse (e.g., I, you) or to someone or something mentioned elsewhere in the discourse (e.g., she, it, this).